LBHackney-IT/lbh-housing-register-search-listener/README.md

 The application can also be served locally using docker:

-1. Add you security credentials to AWS CLI.
+1. Add your security credentials to AWS CLI.

 ```sh
 $ aws configure